intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 each entity to have the highest posssible level of control about what information to share.

-## Minimum Set of Entities {#min-ents}

-It is recommended that a design identifies the minimum number of entities needed to share a specific signal required for an identified function.

-Often this will be a very limited set, such as when an application only needs to provide a signal to its peer at the other end of the connection or a host needs to contact a specific VPN gateway.
-In other cases a broader set is needed, such as when explicit or implicit signals from a potentially unknown set of multiple routers along the path inform the endpoints about congestion.

-While it is tempting to consider removing these limitations in the context of closed, private networks, each interaction is still best considered separately, rather than simply allowing all information exchanges within the closed network.
-Even in a closed network with carefully managed elements there may be compromised components, as evidenced in the most extreme way by the Stuxnet worm that operated in an airgapped network.
-Most "closed" networks have at least some needs and means to access the rest of the Internet, and should not be modeled as if they had an impenetrable security barrier.

 ## Control of the Distribution of Information {#control-distr}

 A minimal set of entities and explicit signals are not enough.
 The entities